-Except as otherwise stated below, the following discussions of our results of operations reflect the results of our continuing operations, excluding the results related to Aptevo BioTherapeutics, which has been separated from continuing operations and reflected as a discontinued operation.
+Except as otherwise stated below, the following discussions of our results of operations reflect the results of our continuing operations, excluding the results related to Aptevo BioTherapeutics LLC (Aptevo BioTherapeutics), which was sold in February 2020 to Medexus and has been separated from continuing operations and reflected as a discontinued operation.
 See Note 2 - Discontinued Operations to the accompanying consolidated financial statements for additional information.

-Year Ended December 31, 2020 Compared to Year Ended December 31, 2019
+Year Ended December 31, 2021 Compared to Year Ended December 31, 2020

-For the year ended December 31, 2020 and 2019, we had net losses of \$17.8 million and \$40.4 million, respectively.
-As of December 31, 2020, we had an accumulated deficit of \$185.6 million.
+For the years ended December 31, 2021 and 2020, we had net losses of \$28.5 million and \$17.8 million, respectively.
+As of December 31, 2021, we had an accumulated deficit of \$214.1 million.